xitrum-framework/xitrum/doc/sphinx/restful.rst

 ::

   [INFO] Routes:
+  GET /articles     quickstart.controller.Articles#index
-  GET / quickstart.action.IndexAction
+  GET /articles/:id quickstart.controller.Articles#show

-You don't need a seperate central config file like routes.rb of Rails.
-Annotation is used for URL routes, in the spirit of JAX-RS and Rails Engines.
+Routes are automatically collected in the spirit of JAX-RS (but without annotations!) and Rails Engines.
 You don't have to declare all routes in a single place.
-Think of annotations as distributed routes.You can plug an app into another app.
-If you have a blog engine, you can package it as a JAR file.
-Then you can plug that JAR file into another app.
+Think of this feature as distributed routes.
+You can plug an app into another app.
+If you have a blog engine, you can package it as a JAR file, then you can put that JAR file into another app and that app automatically has blog feature!
+Routing is also two-way: you can recreate URLs (reverse routing) in a typesafe way.

 Route cache
 -----------